starknet-io/SNIPs/SNIPS/snip-12.md

 ## Security Considerations

-This SNIP have no impact at all in terms of security.
+This SNIP has no impact at all in terms of security.

 ## Copyright